sasagawa888/geisl/README.md

 - Esc Tab completion

 # Goal
-I hope that Lisp will become more popular.
-I hope many people enjoy Lisp.
-EISL aims at easy handling.
+GEISL aims at easy handling of GPGPU.

 # Compiler
 EISL has a compiler. it generates GCC code and generates object code.